pg328/VideoChat/README.md

 # VideoChat

-I made this so Beth and I could watch things together and see each other's faces.
+I made this so my ex and I could watch things together and see each other's faces.
 Now you can too :)